DENTON DWI / DUI DRUNK DRIVING LAWYERS

 - DO assert that you have the right to talk to an attorney.
 Officers may claim this is not the case, but it is your right to talk to an attorney when you are being accused of a crime.

-- DO call an experienced Denton DUI/DWI attorney at Hill & Hill as soon as possible
+- DO call an experienced Denton DUI/DWI attorney at The Law Office of Brent Hill as soon as possible

 - DO remember that your license will be suspended upon your arrest for a DWI, unless you request a hearing to challenge this suspension within 15 days.
-This is one of the primary reasons you should contact Hill & Hill as soon as you have been arrested for a DWI or DUI in Denton or Cooke county.
+This is one of the primary reasons you should contact The Law Office of Brent Hill as soon as you have been arrested for a DWI or DUI in Denton or Cooke county.